Brize Norton: Economic history

 In 1861, the East Gloucestershire Railway was built through the parish from Witney to Fairford.
 The company provided a railway station 1 mi south of the village on the road to Bampton, and called it Bampton station despite it being much nearer Brize Norton than Bampton.
 RAF Brize Norton was established in 1937.
 In 1944, the Great Western Railway renamed the station Brize Norton and Bampton to reflect the increasing importance of the RAF station.
 British Railways closed the line and station in 1962.
 The site of the station is now a small industrial estate.

 Amenities

 Brize Norton has two public houses: The Chequers and The Masons Arms.
 Brize Norton has a women's Football Club and a Women's Institute.
 Brize Norton has a village recreational ground, with football and cricket ground surrounded by the Elderbank Village Hall and Sports Pavilion.
-The Sports Pavilion opens as Humble Bumble Cafe - a unique community facility for this DoomsDay Book listed village, as well as an 'after match' sports bar.
+The Sports Pavilion opens as Humble Bumble Cafe - a unique community facility for this Domesday Book listed village, as well as an 'after match' sports bar.
 Brize Norton has a primary school which serves children both from the village and from nearby Carterton.